Andy53/ERC.Xdbg/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Example 1: `ERC --update 127.0.0.1:8080`

 `--config`
 The config option can be used to set values in the config.xml file.
 These options persist between sessions.
 Can be used to set things such as the project author, current working directory and error log file.
-These options are predominatly used when writing the output of operations to file.
+These options are predominantly used when writing the output of operations to file.
 &nbsp;&nbsp;&nbsp;&nbsp;Example 1: `ERC --config SetWorkingDirectory C:\Users\You\Desktop`
 &nbsp;&nbsp;&nbsp;&nbsp;Example 2: `ERC --config GetErrorFilePath`